 Typical premenstrual syndromes such as irritation, anxiety, mood swings, etc can be overcome with a peaceful mind.
 For this, Ayurveda recommends meditation and breathing exercises.
 Although this is also recommended otherwise, such kinds of exercises, especially during the monthly cycle, can help a person to feel calmer and reduce anxiety and stress.

 A proper diet and sleep regime coupled with meditation can work wonders in relieving the pain that comes with the menstrual cycle.
 Ayurveda nurtures the heart or the Sadhaka Pitta which is helpful in dealing with emotional trauma.

-Ayurveda instils balance into one’s life to help deal with the physical and mental toll that menstruation may take on some women.
-A synchronized amalgamation of diet, rest and relaxation work wonders for the human body.
+Ayurveda instills balance into one’s life to help deal with the physical and mental toll that menstruation may take on some women.
+A synchronized amalgamation of diet, rest, and relaxation work wonder for the human body.
 Apart from these, the application of hot water bags can also help relieve menstrual cramps considerably.
-Ayurveda also tells that eating two tablespoons of flax seeds during your period because of their hormone balancing lignans and phytoestrogens is helpful in combating menstrual pain.
+Ayurveda also tells that eating two tablespoons of flax seeds during your period because of their hormone-balancing lignans and phytoestrogens is helpful in combating menstrual pain.

 These ayurvedic cures thus can help immensely with menstrual pain and also have no negative side effects, which is always a bonus.
 Check out our website for preventive healthcare measures and tips and get your consultation from our experts.
 Happy Period!